 So that students become proficient at grade level and so that each child can grow, every child receives universal, core instruction that is differentiated to meet their needs.
 We do this through multi-level supports, including differentiation, interventions, enrichment and extension for advanced learners, and an accelerated math program at the middle school.
 Support for individualized learning cuts across all grade levels.
 We recognize children have varying needs, so they find support here ranging from gifted talented programming to special and specialized needs.
 Every student is important in our schools.

 Equity in the Monona Grove School District

-The mission of the Monona Grove School District is to be a safe, equitable, and inclusive learning environment for everyone.
+The mission of the Monona Grove School District is to be a safe, equitable, and inclusive learning community for everyone.
 Our vision is engaged learning where equity is prioritized.